-Steve recently supported the Deputy Associate Administrator of the Exploration Systems Development (ESD) Division at NASA Headquarters where he was responsible for developing and operating the exploration architecture for human exploration beyond Earth orbit.
+Mr. Clarke supported the Deputy Associate Administrator of the Exploration Systems Development Division at NASA Headquarters where he was responsible for developing the architecture for human exploration beyond Earth orbit.

 He has a BS degree in engineering and a MS degree in engineering management from the University of Central Florida.